apilayer/currencylayer-API/README.md

 **Currencylayer** aims to combine the strengths of both into one **superior product** - delivering accurate, reliable and consistent currency exchange rates through a closely monitored API and making it accessible to small-scale businesses and startups - and conveniently low-priced for larger companies.

-[Sign up for for free](https://currencylayer.com/product) to get instant API Access.
+[Sign up for free](https://currencylayer.com/product) to get instant API Access.

 ## Features & Integration